wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (c) The details of the procedure are governed by the Regulations.

-### Article 48 Delay in Meeting Certain Time Limits
+### Article 48---Delay in Meeting Certain Time Limits

 *   (1) Where any time limit fixed in this Treaty or the Regulations is not met because of interruption in the mail service or unavoidable loss or delay in the mail, the time limit shall be deemed to be met in the cases and subject to the proof and other conditions prescribed in the Regulations.